On Track · 2025

 TripPassCard

-Dark green ticket stub (#1A3A2A) with barcode, tear-line, notch cutouts, and Valid badge — a physical transit metaphor in digital form.
+Dark green ticket stub (#1A3A2A) with barcode, tear-line, notch cutouts, and Valid badge — a physical transit metaphor that gives users instant orientation.

 TabBar Progress

-Pass → Check → Ride progress indicator with animated connector lines, driven by useLocation() per route.
+Pass → Check → Ride with animated connector lines, driven by useLocation() per route.
+Gives users a continuous sense of progress without extra cognitive load.

 Color Tokens